Sabiha Sertel: United States, 1919-1923

-After Büyük Mecmua folded, Sertel moved to New York City with her husband and young daughter to continue their education with the help of scholarships arranged by Halide Edip.
+After Büyük Mecmua folded, Sertel moved to New York City with her husband and young daughter to continue their education with the help of scholarships arranged by the Turkish novelist Halide Edip.
 She earned her degree at Columbia University from what was then The New York School of Social Work.
-Sertel studied The Origin of the Family, Private Property and the State by Friedrich Engels and Woman and Socialism by August Bebel which she later translated.
-Sertel also traveled the U.S., unionizing Turkish and Kurdish factory workers as well as organizing fundraisers that raised $100,000 in support of the Turkish National Movement and war orphans.
+Sertel studied The Origin of the Family, Private Property and the State by Friedrich Engels and Woman and Socialism by August Bebel, which she later translated.
+Sertel also traveled the United States, unionizing Turkish and Kurdish factory workers as well as organizing fundraisers that raised $100,000 in support of the Turkish National Movement and war orphans.
 While studying, fundraising and unionizing, Sertel gave birth to her second daughter, Yıldız, on November 1, 1922.